 1) Site Visit

-The purpose of a site visit is so that the assessor can observe the current and past conditions of the property.
+The purpose of a site visit in conducting a Phase 1 Report is so that the assessor can observe the current and past conditions of the property.
 This includes inspecting the interior and exterior of the property including nearby properties, identifying storage containers and tanks, examining drainage systems and other water resources (including lagoons and ponds), and evaluating the vegetation for possible signs of contamination.

 2) Review of Historical Records & Databases